blowb/blowb-doc/setup-host/others.rst

 different GNU/Linux distribution, as long as the following requirements are met:

 - GNU bash, Ed, dnsmasq, Docker, GNU sed, netcat, and GNU wget are available.
-- A mail transfer agent (MTA) is available.
+- A mail transport agent (MTA) is available.
 - The scripts introduced in :doc:`dnsmasq` can be installed, thus the availability of systemd is recommended.
 If systemd is not available, the systemd unit file introduced in :doc:`dnsmasq` must be replaced by an equivalent configuration file for the available service manager.